sysbiomed/glmSparseNet/README.md

 fit4 <- network.glmnet(x,y, rand.network, network.options = network.options.default(cutoff = 0.1))
 ```

-The result can be used with all functions available to glmnet objects, such as `predict`, `coef` or plot
+The result can be used with all functions available to glmnet objects, such as `predict`, `coef` or plot.

 ``` r
 predicted <- predict(fit1, newx=x[1:10,],s=c(0.01,0.005))